OsmanAdiguzel/EikonDataAPI.DotNet.Library/README.md

 ### Examples

-The following code retrieves fundamental data - Revenue and Gross Profit - for Google, Microsoft and Facebook.
+The following code retrieves fundamental data - Revenue and Gross Profit - for Google, Microsoft, and Facebook.

 ```csharp
 List<string> instruments = new List<string> {